Nonlinear Heterogeneous Bayesian Decentralized Data Fusion: Conclusions

-It can be seen that at maximum, a robot estimates 9 states (robot 3) and communicates 4 (robots 3-4).
-Compared to homogeneous DDF over the global 27 states vector, this translates to $99\%$ communication and $96\%$ computation reduction.
+It can be seen that at maximum, a robot estimates 9 states (e.g., robot 3) and communicates 4 (e.g., robots 3-4).
+For the larger scenario, compared to homogeneous DDF over the global $54$ states vector, this translates to $99\%$ communication and computation reduction \cite{dagan_exact_2023}.
+For further discussion and analysis of the computation and communication advantages of heterogeneous fusion compared to homogeneous fusion see \cite{dagan_exact_2023}.

-At every time step, robots: (i) take local sensor bearing and range measurements with respect to maximum 4 known landmarks (to localize themselves) and with respect to their perspective targets; (ii) communicate factors via heterogeneous FG-DDF over subsets of common target variables $\chi^{ij}_C$ with their neighbors.
-For example, common variables for robots $3$ and $4$ are $\chi^{34}_C=\chi^3\cap \chi^4=[t^4_k,t^5_k]^T$.
-Note that robots do not take relative measurements to each other (as in cooperative localization), but their own position estimates will nevertheless get indirectly updated due to dependencies on common target positions.
+At every time step, robots: (i) take local sensor bearing and range measurements with respect to maximum 4 known landmarks (to localize themselves) and with respect to their perspective targets; (ii) communicate factors via heterogeneous FG-DDF over subsets of common target variables $\chi^{ij}_C$ with their neighbors (see Table \ref{tab:inferTasks}).
+Note that robots do not take relative measurements of each other (as done in to cooperative localization), but their own position estimates will nevertheless get indirectly updated due to dependencies on common target positions.

-The robots' follow nonlinear Dubin's cars dynamics,
+The robots follow nonlinear Dubin's cars dynamics,

-where $v^i$ and $\phi^i$, and $\omega^i=[\omega^i_x, \omega^i_y, \omega^i_\theta]^T$ are the time dependent linear velocity ($m/s$), steering angle (rad), and zero mean additive white Gaussian noise (AWGN) of robot $i$, respectively. $L$ is the front-rear wheel distance (taken to be $0.6m$ in the simulations).
-Target $m$'s linear dynamics is modeled with an assumed known motion control law,
+where $v^i$ and $\phi^i$, and $\omega^i=[\omega^i_x, \omega^i_y, \omega^i_\theta]^T$ are the time-dependent linear velocity ($m/s$), steering angle (rad), and zero mean additive white Gaussian noise (AWGN) of robot $i$, respectively. $L$ is the front-rear wheel distance (taken to be $0.6m$ in the simulations).
+Target $m$'s linear dynamics are modeled with an assumed known motion control law,

 where $u^m_k=[u_{x,k}^m, u_{y,k}^m]^T$ is the motion control input, and $\omega^m=[\omega^m_x, \omega^m_y]^T$ is again zero mean AWGN.
 All robots were initially randomly positioned in $20m\times20m$ square and then normally sampled in each simulation with $\sigma^2=25m^2$, and target positions were randomly sampled from a normal distribution with $\sigma^2=20m^2$.
 Known landmarks were positioned in a $200m\times200m$ square.